IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2025-04-25-democratizing-ai.md

 level=WARN source=amd_linux.go:348 msg="unable to verify rocm library: no suitable rocm found, falling back to CPU"
 ```

-Wait - this wasn't using the GPU?
-This had been running on the CPU this whole time?
+Wait - the script wasn't using the GPU?
+It had been running on the CPU this whole time?
 I followed the manual instructions as suggested, with no luck.
-ChatGPT let me know that trying to do this was a bad idea as ROCm v6 was not officially supported on SteamOS.
+ChatGPT let me know that trying to do this was a bad idea as <span title="AMD's equivalent of NVIDIA's CUDA">ROCm v6</span> was not officially supported on SteamOS.
 At least I learned that the device uses AMD GPUs.

 Some time later, I guessed that the file was possibly too large.
 I created a new, shorter file and asked it to summarize it instead.